 Four Mile Beach is not mapped as habitat for conservation significant flora species.
 Towards the southern end of Four Mile there has been historic coconut palm clearing, which included the removal of 49 mature coconut palms and invasive pest species in 2012 (DSC 2015a).
-It is now a revegetation site that undergoes periodic illegal clearing and Council has previously attempted to address this site through the Revegetation Plan for Four Mile Beach Esplanade.
-The following environmental weeds were identified at Four Mile Beach (Table 4).
+Coconut palms will continue to be managed by the Coconut Management Plan (DSC 2015a).
+The site of the historic coconut palm clearing is now a revegetation site that undergoes periodic illegal clearing and Council has previously attempted to address this site through the Revegetation Plan for Four Mile Beach Esplanade (DSC 2015b).
+The following environmental weeds were identified at Four Mile Beach during the site inspections (Table 4).
+Environment weeds pose a threat to biodiversity by outcompeting native vegetation with respect to available resources such as nutrients and light, establishing monocultures and increasing fuel loads.
+This additionally results in reduced habitat value for fauna.